 Lotus root is mildly sweet and has a crunchy, starchy texture.
 As it cooks, it softens without losing its crunch and flavor.
 The vegetable is versatile – it is crisp when stir-fried and tender and creamy when baked.

-You cannot consume raw lotus root; you need to either boil or steam it.
+You cannot consume raw lotus roots as they increase the chance of bacterial infections; you need to either boil or steam them.
 Peel off its skin and rinse it thoroughly before boiling for 10 minutes.
 However, if you want to soften its texture, boil the roots for not more than 20 minutes.
 Here are a few recipes to try.

 1. Lotus Root Stir-Fry